How to Calculate Your Net Worth: 3 Steps + Free Tools

 Net Worth = Everything You Own − Everything You Owe

-Assets are things you own that have value.
-Here are the common categories:
+Assets are anything you own that has value.
+The usual buckets:

 • Checking accounts